Measuring Performance of Messaging Protocols for HF Radio

 - ACP 142.
 This is a high functionality NATO standard protocol which Isode recommends that provides unicast and multicast functionality using non-ARQ operation over STANAG 5066.
 Measurements made using STANAG 4406 Annex E with ARQ operation over STANAG 5066 to give direct comparison to the other two protocols.
 Measurements could have been made with MULE (SMTP transport over ACP 142) and similar results would be expected.
 More information is provided in the white paper [ACP 142: SMTP & STANAG 4406 Messaging for Constrained Networks].

 - CFTP.
-This is a widely deployed protocol, with inferior functionality.
+This is a widely deployed protocol, with less functionality and poorer resilience than ACP 142.

 - SLEP.
 This is a new protocol, optimized for unicast operation.
+SLEP is specified in [S5066-EP3] and is based on the Reliable Datagram Service.
 It does not have multicast support, but otherwise provides the same functionality as ACP 142.

 How Throughput was Measured